GlareDB/nodejs-bindings-example/README.md

 GlareDB is a fast SQL database for running analytics across distributed data.

 This repository contains examples of using GlareDB Node.js bindings to analyze local files and join them with remote data in [GlareDB Cloud].
+There is also a blog post accompanying this repository: <https://glaredb.com/blog/node-bindings-announcement>.

 You can use these bindings with JavaScript and TypeScript.